 It is in the best interest of all that research groups are prepared for limited access to research spaces.
 Designate emergency personnel in advance in case access to research spaces becomes restricted.
 Emergency personnel may include positions directly responsible for:

 - Building or property safety and security.

 - Information security.

 - Essential business, contractual or legal duties, such as payroll.

-- Plan for reduced staff.
+- Plan for reduced on-campus staff.

 In the event personnel cannot come to work, research group leads should discuss how to complete research activities with reduced staff.
 Each university research laboratory is best positioned to create its own contingency plan, which should include a communication strategy to streamline decision-making and reduce disruption to your research.

 - Ensure remote access to research materials and meetings.

 All personnel involved in research projects should make sure they are able to access their work and information remotely.
 For instance, access to databases, research-related files and literature, as well as meeting software such as Zoom, should be made available to all students, staff, post-doctoral researchers and faculty.
 Prepare to hold meetings remotely if need be.